conspectus-io/alfred-spotlight-restore/README.md

 $ ./install.sh
 $ indexreset
 ```

-#### For Those Unfamiliar With Command Lines:
-* Select *Clone or download* on this repository
-* Open alfred-spotlight-refresher-master.zip to unzip
-* Open alfred-spotlight-refresher-master folder
-* Double click indexreset and enter password when prompted
-* Enter "yes" to begin the refreshing process

 ## Warning
 This script does wipe your current index... nothing to be affraid of, none of your files or folders will be touched.